sbiemont/fugologic/readme.md

 First, create a fuzzy value and link it to a list of fuzzy sets.

-Ensure that the crisp interval of the fuzzy value covers the fuzzy sets intervals.
+Ensure that the crisp interval of the fuzzy value covers all the fuzzy sets intervals.

 ```go
 // Fuzzy value "a"